McAllen Giants

 The McAllen Giants were a minor league baseball franchise based in McAllen, Texas.
-In 1949 and 1950, the Giants played as members of the Class D level Rio Grande Valley League, hosting home games at Paris Field.
-The Giants qualified for the 1949 playoffs, before finishing last in 1950, which proved to be the final season of the league.
+In 1949, the Giants played as members of the Class D level Rio Grande Valley League, changing their name to the McAllen Palms in the middle of the season.
+The Palms remained in the league in 1950 as it moved up to Class C. The Giants initially were to host home games at Paris Field, but they moved to Palms Park during the 1949 season.
+The team qualified for the 1949 playoffs before finishing last in 1950, which proved to be the final season of the Rio Grande Valley League.